deadpixi/sam/README.rst

   Open up issues on GitHub if you see any problems or have any ideas.
 - Spread sam!
   Tell your friends and colleagues.
-  Anyone know Brian Kernighan, Ken Thompson, or Bjarne Stroustrup?
+  Anyone know Rob Pike, Brian Kernighan, Ken Thompson, or Bjarne Stroustrup?
   They are known sam-users, see if they like this version. :)
 - Package sam!
   Create packages or ports of sam for your operating system of choice.